An Improved Modified Cholesky Decomposition Method for Precision Matrix Estimation: The Proposed Sparse Estimator

 The reason is that the estimation error of $\hat{\bm \Omega}_{k}$ is already aggregated by the estimation error of $\hat{\bm T}_{k}$ and $\hat{\bm D}_{k}$.
 As shown in the simulations in Section \ref{sec: simulation:omega}, the estimate $\bar{\bm \Omega}$ does not give good performance on the estimation.

-Although the method \eqref{eq: approach-2:omega} is able to produce an accurate estimate $\tilde{\bm \Omega}$ with small variability, it fails to capture any sparse structure of the true inverse covariance matrix, since $\tilde{\bm T}$ in \eqref{eq: approach-2:omega} does not contain the sparsity.
+Although the method \eqref{eq: approach-2:omega} is able to produce an accurate estimate $\tilde{\bm \Omega}$, it fails to capture any sparse structure of the true precision matrix, since $\tilde{\bm T}$ in \eqref{eq: approach-2:omega} does not contain the sparsity.
 To illustrate this point, we generate 50 observations from normal distribution $\mathcal{N}(\bm 0, \bm \Omega^{-1})$, where $\bm \Omega$ is a $15 \times 15$ banded structure with main diagonal 1, the first sub-diagonal 0.5 and the second sub-diagonal 0.3.
-The first three panels of Figure \ref{heatmap:omega} display the heat maps for the true inverse covariance matrix $\bm \Omega$, the estimates $\tilde{\bm \Omega}$ in \eqref{eq: approach-2:omega} and $\bar{\bm \Omega}$ in \eqref{eq: approach-1:omega}.
+The first three panels of Figure \ref{heatmap:omega} display the heat maps for the true precision matrix $\bm \Omega$, the estimates $\tilde{\bm \Omega}$ in \eqref{eq: approach-2:omega} and $\bar{\bm \Omega}$ in \eqref{eq: approach-1:omega}.
 Clearly, there are many non-zeroes in the off-diagonal positions of estimates $\tilde{\bm \Omega}$ and $\bar{\bm \Omega}$.

-Therefore, to encourage the sparse structure in the estimate of $\bm T$, we impose a hard thresholding on each entry of the ensemble estimate $\tilde{\bm T}$ in \eqref{eq: approach-2:omega}.
-The hard thresholding will result in the sparsity of $\tilde{\bm T}$, hence leading to a sparse estimate of $\bm \Omega$ with only a little cost of losing accuracy to some acceptable extent.
-The resultant estimate of $\bm \Omega$ not only enjoys the sparse structure, but also requires no information of the order of variables in the MCD before the analysis.
+Therefore, to encourage the sparse structure in the estimate of $\bm T$, we impose a hard thresholding on each entry of $\tilde{\bm T}$ in \eqref{eq: approach-2:omega}, which results in the sparsity of $\tilde{\bm T}$, hence leading to a sparse estimate of $\bm \Omega$.
+The resultant estimate of $\bm \Omega$ not only enjoys the sparse structure, but also requires no information on the variable order in the MCD before analysis.